fperakis/SACLA_2022B8033/README.md

 ### Connecting and transfering

-Here replace "fperakis" with your user name-
+Here replace "fperakis" with your user name.
 ```bash
 ssh -X fperakis@xhpcfep.hpc.spring8.or.jp
 ```